 Range hoods in airtight homes

-A standard ducted range hood and an airtight building envelope work against each other.
-Here's why — and how to get both right.
+A standard ducted range hood and an airtight building envelope work against each other — and under NCC 2022, recirculating hoods no longer comply in new homes.
+Here's how to get it right.

 The problem with standard range hoods